alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/03-compute-resources.md

 ## DNS

-It is required to have a proper DNS configuration, that must resolve direct and reverse queries of all the VMs.
+It is required to have a proper DNS configuration that must resolve direct and reverse queries of all the VMs.
 Unlike other similar tutorials, kcli makes really easy to configure a proper DNS resolution of each VM.
-Everytime you create a new instance it is possible to create a DNS record into libvirt dnsmasq.
+Everytime you create a new instance it is possible to create a DNS record into **libvirt dnsmasq** running on the baremetal host.
 It also can even create a /etc/hosts record in the host that executes the instance creation.
 This information can be found in the kcli official documentation, section [ip, dns and host reservations](https://kcli.readthedocs.io/en/latest/#ip-dns-and-host-reservations)

 > There is no need to maintain a DNS server since DNS record can be automatically created when launching a new instance